kbase/probabilistic_annotation/README.md

   can use different static database files by using different folders.
 * **load_data_option**: Control how static database files are handled when starting service.
-Valid values are "shock" to load static files from Shock or "preload" to use preloaded static database files.
+Valid values are "shock" to load static files from Shock or "preload" to use static database files preloaded in the data folder.
 * **sources**: List of sources for generating static database files.
 The supported sources are "cdm" for the KBase central data model and "kegg" for the Kyoto Encyclopedia of Genes and Genomes.
 Sources are separated by a colon in the list.